QA on Soyuz

 OCI Image Build

 Snap builds require a git branch to build from.
-It is slightly awkward to arrange for dogfood to do this, as it has no turnip or similar.
-Fortunately, snaps support building from external repositories, which can be either production launchpad (launchpad.net), github, or similar service.
+You can push directly to dogfood's git service (git.dogfood.paddev.net) and then create a snap recipe based on the result in the same way that you want on production.
+Alternatively, snaps support building from external repositories, which can be either production launchpad (launchpad.net), github, or similar service.

 Create a snap on dogfood via lp-shell: `lp.snaps.new(name='test-from-api', owner=lp.me, git_repository_url='url-to-repository', git_path='branch-to-build')